Putting It Together

 Putting it Together is a musical revue showcasing the songs of Stephen Sondheim.
 Drawing its title from a song in Sunday in the Park with George, it was devised by Sondheim and Julia McKenzie.
-The revue has received several productions, beginning with its premiere in England in 1992, Broadway in 1999 and the West End in 2014.
+The revue has received several productions, beginning with its premiere in England in 1992, Off-Broadway in 1993, Broadway in 1999 and the West End in 2014.

 Production history

 Original UK production (1992)

 The revue came about due to many requests for an update to Side by Side by Sondheim (1976).
 Having resisted a new show, he was finally convinced by producer Cameron Mackintosh, and Julia McKenzie was brought in to assist.

 Putting It Together was first performed on January 27, 1992 at the Old Fire Station Theatre in Oxford, England, where it ran for 24 performances.
 Directed by Julia McKenzie and produced by Cameron Mackintosh, the cast included Diana Rigg, Clive Carter, Claire Moore, Clarke Peters, and Kit Hesketh-Harvey.